dfinity/agent-js/README.md

 Monorepo-related scripts run in this order, but are usually invoked by `pnpm i`:

-- npm-postinstall - Run with `pnpm postinstall` in this monorepo package.
+- postinstall - Run with `pnpm postinstall` in this monorepo package.
   - It copies devtools dependencies from ./packages/agent-js-devtools/node_modules -> ./node_modules
 - build - Build (`pnpm build`) each subpackage in ./packages/
 - test - Run `pnpm test` in each subpackage